-How To Start A Batting Cage Facility: ShellCage vs Individual Batting Cages By admin | Published on November 29, 2019April 19, 2020 The first in our series of articles on How To Start A Batting Cage Facility tackles a question that we probably get asked more often than any other by our customers looking to start a batting cage facility: “Should I put in a Multi-Lane Batting Cage/ShellCage or individual batting cages?”
+How To Start A Batting Cage Facility: ShellCage vs Individual Batting Cages By admin | Published on November 29, 2019September 9, 2021 The first in our series of articles on How To Start A Batting Cage Facility tackles one of our most frequently asked questions: “Should I put in a Multi-Lane Batting Cage/ShellCage or individual batting cages?”
 What is a Multi-Lane Batting Cage/ShellCage?
-First off, we should probably talk a little bit about what a ShellCage is.
-A ShellCage is simply a large tunnel cage that typically reaches from floor to ceiling and wall to wall.
+A ShellCage, or multi-lane batting cage, is simply a large tunnel cage that typically reaches from floor-to-ceiling and wall-to-wall.
 The ShellCage is then divided up into a number of tunnels with retractable divider curtains.
-When the divider curtains are collapsed against the wall, the large tunnel stays in place, creating a “shell” around the large open area, which can be utilized for a variety of team and group activities.
-This is why it’s also called a “multi-lane batting cage”.
+When the divider curtains are collapsed against the wall, the large tunnel stays in place, creating a “shell” around the large open area.
+This allows for a variety of team and group activities.
 Of course, you can also collapse individual cages along the overhead cable lines to create a large open area.
-However, it can be quicker and easier to collapse a single divider curtain in a ShellCage rather than an entire tunnel.
-And once you’ve collapsed your individual tunnels, you won’t have the added protection of an overhead shell.
+However, it’s quicker and easier to collapse a single divider ShellCage curtain rather than an entire tunnel.
+Once you collapse individual tunnels, you lose the added protection of an overhead shell.
 Is It More Cost-Effective to Have a ShellCage or Individual Cage?
-This is a natural next question when considering a ShellCage for your facility, but the answer can be complicated, and depends on a number of factors.
+This is a natural next question when considering a ShellCage for your facility, but the answer can be complicated.
+It depends on a number of factors.
 Typically a ShellCage requires less netting, but more hardware.
 More often than not, the costs between the two types are similar, but the added versatility of the ShellCage can make it a better deal.
-The Final Word: ShellCage vs Individual Cages ShellCages offer the benefits of individual batting cages, with the added flexibility of easily creating a large open area for team activities.
-Individual batting cages are a great choice when space is limited, or in a large open space where the benefit of a shell net is minimal.
-The ShellCage has grown in popularity every year since we’ve offered it.
-If you have a large open space that can be utilized for a variety of activities, than the ShellCage is almost certainly right for you.
-As always, please leave any questions you may have in the comments below, or Contact Us with any questions!
+The Final Word: ShellCage vs Individual Cages ShellCages offer the benefits of individual batting cages with the added flexibility of easily creating a large open area for team activities.
+Individual batting cages are a great choice in smaller spaces.
+Additionally, they work well in a large open space where the benefit of a shell net is minimal.
+The ShellCage is almost certainly right for large, open spaces and allows for a variety of activities.
+Consequently, the ShellCage continues to grow in popularity year after year.
+As always, please leave any questions you may have in the comments below.
+Contact Us with any questions!